More States Planning to Recycle Wasted Drugs in Nursing Homes

 The risk of contamination may seem even more pressing with recent reports that contaminated water in the Flint River may be linked to increased birth injuries and resulting long-term impacts.
 More research is certainly necessary in order to protect the millions of people who rely on treated water supplies.
-Anyone with questions about medications, birth injuries, or contaminated products can contact Brown & Brothers to learn more.
+Anyone with questions about medications, birth injuries, or contaminated products can contact Brown, Christie & Green to learn more.

 The Benefits of Recycling Wasted Drugs

 In a time where our society is highly focused on sustainability and recycling, it comes as little surprise that some states are embracing the idea of recycling wasted drugs instead of throwing them away.
 Iowa was among the first states to create a program to recycle wasted drugs.
 Drugs that would normally have been thrown away are now recovered and distributed to low-income patients and those without access to medication coverage.
 The result of this effort has been significant.

 SafeNetRx is the name of the program that has helped nearly 80,000 Iowa residents obtain medications that otherwise would have been thrown away.
 Funded by the state, in 2016 the program recycled and redistributed about $3.4 million worth of drugs.
 Not only does this reduce waste, but it could potentially save lives.
 By recycling the drugs, patients who otherwise may not be able to have access to drugs used to treat seizures and even cancer.
 Some of these drugs cost patients more than $100 per pill.